Do You Make This Mistake When Recruiting and Retaining Volunteers?

-- “Many past visitors have removed petrified wood from the Park, changing the natural state of the Petrified Forest.” (accompanied by pictures of three people taking wood)
+“Many past visitors have removed petrified wood from the Park, changing the natural state of the Petrified Forest.”
+This text was accompanied by pictures of three people taking wood.

-- “Please don’t remove the petrified wood from the Park, in order to preserve the natural state of the Petrified Forest.” (accompanied by a picture of a lone visitor stealing a piece of wood, with a red circle-and-bar symbol superimposed over his hand)
+“Please don’t remove the petrified wood from the Park, in order to preserve the natural state of the Petrified Forest.”
+This text was accompanied by a picture of a lone visitor stealing a piece of wood, with a red circle-and-bar symbol superimposed over his hand.

 The results were significant.
 The first message, where a negative norm is described with a group involved, resulted in a 7.92% theft rate.
 The second message, with a more neutral norm and only one person involved, resulted in a 1.67% theft rate.
-The control (no sign) resulted in a 2.9% rate (previous research had estimated a theft rate of approximately 3% with the former signage).
+The control (no sign) resulted in a 2.9% rate (3% with the former signage).

 Later, Cialdini repeated the study with four different signs and a control.
-Similarly, he and his team surmised that it is better to use positively-worded messages that also demonstrate that many people comply when attempting to influence an audience “by conveying to recipients that the desired activity is widely performed and roundly approved, whereas the unwanted activity is relatively rare and roundly disapproved.”
-Cialdini further elaborates on the effectiveness of a variety of environmental messages here.
+Similarly, he and his team surmised it is better to use positively-worded messages that demonstrate many people complying.

-Imagine how the phenomenon above might be harnessed for successful volunteer recruitment.
+Imagine how the phenomenon above might be harnessed for successfully recruiting and retaining volunteers.

 When volunteer recruitment is an issue, and insufficient umbers of supporters have joined an organization, volunteer testimonials about positive experiences communicate an injunctive norm.